Member Application Supplements

 How to Submit your Design Challenges:

 Submit samples in the personal typeform link sent to you via email.
-In this form we will ask for 2-4 additional design samples from any of your previous work.
+In this form we will also ask for 2-4 design samples from any of your previous work.
 These should be submitted in the form of imgur.com links.
-We evaluate samples based on composition, technical skill, appropriate use of color/whitespace, and clear message or good problem solving.
-Some examples of graphic design samples are logos, posters, website/app mockups, newspaper layouts, and custom typography.
-Other examples of samples might be design briefs, 3d models, videos, and iterations of work.
-We also accept purely fine art pieces like paintings, collages, sculptures.
+We evaluate samples based on good problem solving, technical skill, composition, and appropriate use of color and fonts.
+Some examples are website/app sketches or designs, logos, posters, newspaper layouts, custom typography, design briefs, 3d models, videos, and iterations of work.
+We also accept purely fine art pieces like paintings, collages, and sculptures.

 The first three challenges are situational, while in the last one you will create a sample document.
 Your responses should reflect your interpersonal skills and problem solving ability -- the result should give us a comprehensive understanding of your approach to the problem, but need not be exhaustive.